harpyd/thestis/README.md

 ## Architecture

-This project is written using the approaches described in Robert Martin's Pure Architecture and using a number of patterns from DDD.
+This project is written using the approaches described in Clean Architecture of Uncle Bob.

-The __domain__ contains entities for working with tests: `TestCampaign`, `Specification`, `Performance`, `Flow`, `User`, etc.
+The __entity__ contains entities for creating tests, loading specification, creating and starting pipeline with access rights differentiation: `TestCampaign`, `Specification`, `Performance`, `Flow`, `User`, etc.

 The __application__ has everything you need for the overall operation of the application.
 In this level you can find: